Key Points

 Have you seen those t-shirts that say “dog hair, don’t care”?
-Yeah, they’re made for dog owners of these fluffy breeds.
-From the tiniest poodle to the biggest Newfoundland, the fluffiest dog breeds range in size, strength, color, and temperament – but they’re all extremely soft and huggable.
+They’re made for dog owners of these fluffy breeds.
+From the tiniest poodle to the biggest Newfoundland, the fluffiest dog breeds range in size, strength, color, and temperament — but they’re all extremely soft and huggable.
 (Yes, even the formidable Tibetan Mastiff!)

 Collie

-If you choose a collie to join your family, be sure to give them plenty of exercise and enrichment so they can use those big canine brains of theirs.
+If you choose a Collie to join your family, be sure to give them plenty of exercise and enrichment so they can use those big canine brains of theirs.

 Samoyed